EsbenSkipper/Trifork_-presentation/project/README.md

 ```
 (then point Claude Desktop or another MCP client at it — see [`MCP_BOT/README.md`](MCP_BOT/README.md))

-Pick a customer id (e.g. `CUST031`) and begin querying.
-Examples that exercise
+Pick a customer id (e.g. `CUST031`) and ask away.
+Some things to try that exercise
 each path: *"how much did I spend on groceries in 2025 except January and May?"*
 (spend), *"what is TX70196?"* (explain), *"I don't recognise TX90009"* → follow the
 prompts (dispute).

 The Claude router (`LLM_BOT/main.py`) additionally runs **with no API key**, using a
-deterministic keyword fallback — useful for offline demos.
+deterministic keyword fallback — handy for offline demos.

 ## Setup on a MacBook Air (M1) with Claude Desktop